Dir. Michael A. Nickles

 Opening with a rapidly edited montage under the credits detailing Karlsson’s alleged crimes, subsequent imprisonment and torture at the hands of his fellow prisoners, XII begins proper with a shockingly brutal murder that seems to come out of nowhere, involving a newly wed couple, a shotgun and a lone desert highway.
 From here we’re introduced to FBI Agent Naughton, who is hot on the trail of a bizarre serial killer making his way across the country, abducting people and skinning their faces.
 We catch a glimpse of the killer’s handiwork when Naughton examines the body of the unfortunate bride from the previous scene.
 So far so good, XII hits the ground running and looks set to maintain its course.
 A number of other characters, including waitresses Claire (Emily Hardy) and Vicki (Vanessa McNab), are introduced and we’re given a snapshot of their humdrum lives in a tiny town in the middle of nowhere.
 We also find out they are desperate to go and make new lives for themselves in the city because it’s all they talk about, and that Agent Naughton is a family man, because he talks to his young daughter on the phone loads.

 Another interesting, though unfortunately underdeveloped idea is the central premise of someone extracting revenge on the jury responsible for his imprisonment.
 This group of people are being ‘punished’ as a result of their civic duty.
-They were only attempting to be responsible citizens.
-Is this perhaps a sideswipe at a culture resigned to shoot first and ask questions later; a culture in which the accused are already believed guilty before considered innocent?
+They were called upon to be responsible citizens.
+Is this perhaps a sideswipe at a culture resigned to shoot first and ask questions later?; a culture in which the accused are already believed guilty before considered innocent?
 Who knows?
 These ideas are left on the back burner in favour of gratuitous, though admittedly very effective, scenes of torture and flaying.